zsonbi/LogDelta/README.md

 python -m logdelta.config_runner -c config.yml`
 ```
 Observer results in `LogDelta/demo/Output`.
 For more examples see `LogDelta/demo/label_investigation` and `LogDelta/demo/full`

+LogDelta assumes your folders represent a collection of software logs of interest.
+LogDelta performs a comparison between two or more folders using matching file names.
+A **target run** represents a software run we are interested in analyzing.
+LogDelta uses **comparison runs** as a baseline.
+For example, the "My_passing_logs1", "My_passing_logs2", "My_passing_logs3" folders can be comparison runs, while "My_failing_logs" would be your target run that you want to analyze with respect to comparison runs.

 ## Types of Analysis